-It’s a critical component of happiness, which is experienced (or not) in every aspect of life, and it creates the framework through which we interpret everything that happens to us.
+It’s a critical component of happiness, which is experienced in every aspect of life, and it creates the framework through which we interpret everything that happens to us.

-It is with our thinking that we shape the “good or bad” events in our life, with profound impacts on everything that happens to us.
+With our thinking, we shape the “good or bad” events in our lives, with profound impacts on everything that happens to us.
 Read on to find out how to have a positive mindset.